nasa-gibs/worldview/doc/configuration.md

 # Configuration

-By default, Worldview uses [the official EOSDIS configuration](https://github.com/nasa-gibs/worldview-options-eosdis).
+The Worldview app uses [the official EOSDIS configuration](https://github.com/nasa-gibs/worldview-options-eosdis).
-To create a custom configuration, clone the default configuration repo or [the configuration template repo](https://github.com/nasa-gibs/worldview-options-template.git) into the `options/` directory and modify it;
+To create a custom configuration, clone the default configuration repo or [the configuration template repo](https://github.com/nasa-gibs/worldview-options-template.git) into the `options/` directory and modify it:

 ```bash
 git clone https://github.com/nasa-gibs/worldview-options-template.git options